 In this paper, we considered a robustification of the standard distributed gradient descent algorithm used extensively in the parallelization of massive datasets in the modern era.
 In addition to standard channel noises on the uplink and downlink of the communication channels, we also considered mitigating the effects of {\em adversarial corruptions} at the workers via a mirror descent-type algorithm \rdgd \ and its strongly convex extension \rdgdSC.
 Different convergence rates of the suboptimality gap were obtained by setting different stepsizes in \rdgdSC.
 We also provided a theoretical analysis of a unified algorithm \rdgdRS \ that attains the ``best-of-both-worlds'' with regard to the choice of the different stepsizes in \rdgdSC.
 Extensive numerical experiments show that (i) \rdgd \ performs much better, in terms of the suboptimality gap and classification accuracy, than standard \dgd\ in reducing the effect of the corruption and (ii) the restarting mechanism in \rdgdRS \ is effective in speeding up the overall convergence rate for strongly convex loss functions.

-We may consider the following as avenues for future research.
+We may consider the following avenues for future research.
 First, to model the scenario in which {\em some}, but not all, workers are compromised, we may redefine $c_t$ in~\eqref{eqn:defct} as $c_t = \sum_{i=1}^m\|\varepsilon_{i,t} \|_2$.
 This encourages sparsity among the $\varepsilon_{i,t}$'s for fixed $t$.
-Second, we may derive information-theoretic {\em lower bounds} on the suboptimality gap in terms of the amount of corruption $C(T)$ to ascertain the tightness of the upper bounds.
+Second, we may derive information-theoretic {\em lower bounds} on the suboptimality gap as a function of the corruption $C(T)$ to determine the tightness of the upper bounds.

 \begin{appendices}